AntonChernov86/LiveLinkAntilatency/README.md

 # Live Link Antilatency

 This is a plugin for the Unreal Engine allows to use Antilatency Alt trackers with UE LiveLink.
+Currently it works only with local devices.

 Antilatency SDK version: 3.5.0

 Unreal Engine version: 4.27

+OS: Windows x64

 ## Connection settings
 * LocalUpdateRateInHz - a trackers update rate per second.